112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="58"><em>58.
 “French women are too damned expensive.”</em></div>

 Prices are made by demand and supply.
-If there weren't so many men after the same commodity, prices would come down.
+If there weren’t so many men after the same commodity, prices would come down.

 If you want to see how much it costs a French woman to live, see